Bakr-Ht/Collect-Student-Information/README.md

 # Collect-Student-Information
-for now the outout is only from console
+First project  the output is only from console
 ...

 [FILE](project-1.js/)